A Comprehensive Study of Automatic Program Repair on the QuixBugs Benchmark: Benchmark preparation

 \section{Benchmark preparation}

-\quixbugs by Lin at al.\cite{quixbugs} is a benchmark of 40 confirmed bugs from 40 classic algorithms.
-All bugs of \quixbugs were collected from Quixey Challenges \cite{quixey-challenge}, which consisted in giving human developers one minute to fix one program with a bug on a single line.
-The original \quixbugs benchmark contains: \begin{inparaenum} [\it a)] \item a set of 40 buggy programs available both in Python and in Java, \item for 31 out of 40 programs: JSON files with a set of inputs and expected outputs for each program, \item an engine that takes a program name, executes the program using the inputs from the corresponding JSON file, and prints the expected and obtained output, and \item for the remaining 9 out of 40 programs, a Java class that has encoded the inputs and outputs and prints the obtained output. \end{inparaenum}
+\quixbugs by Lin et al.~\cite{quixbugs-orig} is a benchmark of 40 bugs from 40 classic algorithms such as sorting algorithms of \textit{bucket sort, merge sort and quick sort}.
+All bugs of \quixbugs were collected from the \textit{Quixey Challenges} \cite{quixey-challenge}, which consisted of giving human developers one minute to fix one program with a bug on a single line.
+The original \quixbugs benchmark contains: \begin{inparaenum} [\it 1)] \item A set of 40 buggy programs available both in Python and in Java; \item For 31 out of 40 programs: JSON files with a set of inputs and expected outputs for each program; \item An engine that takes a program name, executes the program using the inputs from the corresponding JSON file, and prints the expected and obtained output; \item For the remaining 9 out of 40 programs, a Java class that has encoded the inputs and outputs and prints the obtained output. \end{inparaenum}

-However, the initial version of \quixbugs was not usable for doing automatic repair in Java.
-Monperrus \cite{martinbibli} states that, in the context of test-suite based repair, a ``usable" benchmark must have \cite{martinICSE14}: \begin{inparaenum}[1)] \item A clear, explicit, and not biased construction methodology (means the programs are well structured and public reviewed); \item bugs and regression oracles.
-For test-suite adequate repair approach such as GenProg \cite{genprog}, the oracles are the test suites; a failing test case means the presence of a bug while the absence of failing test means the correctness of the program w.r.t the inputs-outputs encoded in the test suite \item Reality bugs (i.e., not seeded). \end{inparaenum}
+However, the initial version of \quixbugs was not usable for doing automatic program repair in Java.
+Monperrus \cite{martinbibli} states that, in the context of test suite based repair, a ``usable" benchmark must have \cite{martinICSE14}: \begin{inparaenum}[\it 1)] \item A clear, explicit, and not biased construction methodology; \item Regression oracles.
+For test suite based repair approaches such as GenProg \cite{genprog} the oracles are the test suites: the failings test cases are the bugs oracles and assert the presence of a bug, while the passing test cases are the regression test cases that assert the correctness of the program w.r.t the inputs-outputs encoded in the test suite; \item Real bugs (i.e., not seeded). \end{inparaenum}